quarkusio/build-reporter/build-reporter-github-actions/src/main/resources/templates/WorkflowReportFormatter/commentReport.md

 It should be safe to merge provided you have a look at the other checks in the summary.

 {#if hasOtherPendingCheckRuns}
+> [!WARNING]
-:warning: There are other workflow runs running, you probably need to wait for their status before merging.
+> There are other workflow runs running, you probably need to wait for their status before merging.

 {/if}
 {#if develocityEnabled}{buildScansCheckRunMarker}{/if}